 Registered Agent Service

 Incorporate.com only has a few dozen reviews across the web, and most of them are critical in nature.
-Many customers complain about being signed up for registered agent without their consent.
-On the other hand, LegalZoom has loads of customer feedback available online, and it’s more mixed ― basically split down the middle between positive and negative.
+Many customers complain about being signed up for registered agent service without their knowledge.

 Ease of Use

 Both LegalZoom and Incorporate.com offer easy-to-use services and user-friendly websites.
-This area is a toss-up for me.
+This area is a toss-up.